marco262/my_wiki/data/class/oath-of-redemption.md

 ## Protective Spirit

 Starting at 15th level, a holy presence mends your wounds in combat.
-You regain hit points equal to 1d6 + half your paladin level if you end your turn in combat with fewer than half of your hit points remaining and you aren’t incapacitated.
+You regain hit points equal to 1d6 + half your paladin level if you end your turn in combat with fewer than half of your hit points remaining and you aren't incapacitated.

 ## Emissary of Redemption